webspectyler/wp-cli-deploy/README.md

     * `%%ENV%%_UPLOADS_PATH`

- __`wp deploy pull`__: In order to pull to your server, you need to define the sh credentials constants. _These constants are needed whatever the arguments assed to the `pull` subcommand_:
+ __`wp deploy pull`__: In order to pull to your server, you need to define the ssh credentials constants. _These constants are needed whatever the arguments assed to the `pull` subcommand_:
     * `%%ENV%%_USER`
     * `%%ENV%%_HOST`